Melberoni/Kickstarter_Analysis/README.md

 ![incorrect_code](resources/incorrect_code.jpg)

-Im very glad I go to class early and spoke up as this was a minor issue that was easily fixed but would have cost me some points on the final project.
+Im very glad I go to class early and spoke up as this was a minor issue that was easily fixed but would have cost me some points on this challenge.

 ## Results